-4. Remember you are only storing if consent is given.
+4. Remember you are only storing whether consent is given.
 Do not store the fact that a visitor did not give consent (i.e. via a cookie) – that would defeat the object.
 You will be tracking them!

 5. Ensure the correct timing of your data hits.
 If you track the action of actually confirming consent i.e. the acceptance click, ensure you send this to Google Analytics after the pageview hit has fired.
 This sequence is important – a pageview hit should always come first, otherwise Google Analytics gets confused (for example, landing pages become “not set”, campaign attribution is lost).

-This website take the above approach.
+This website takes the above approach.
 If you do not see the compliance alert, simply remove your cookies from this domain and reload the page.
 The alert is meant to be irritating/distracting enough for visitor to click to accept, without killing the user experience completely!
 I would be interested to hear if you feel it works and any other comments on this article you have.

 BTW, if you are interested in what I am building in this space – an automated GA data auditing tool with an emphasis on GDPR compliance – visit verified-data.com.